 Screening for prostate cancer

-This page tells you about screening for prostate cancer.
+This page tells you about the screening for prostate cancer.
 There is information about

-Generally speaking, the higher the PSA level, the more likely there is a cancer.
+PSA levels in the blood may be raised in prostate cancer.
 But PSA can be raised for other reasons, such as infection or an enlarged prostate that is not cancer.
 So the PSA test is not reliable enough to use in a screening programme.

-If you have close relatives with prostate cancer, have inherited a faulty gene, or are of back-African or black-Caribbean heritage you may be at a higher risk of developing prostate cancer yourself.
-You may be able to have screening with a PSA test or rectal examination from the age of 40 to 45.
+If you have close relatives with prostate cancer, have inherited a faulty gene, or are of black African or black Caribbean heritage you may be at a higher risk of prostate cancer.
+You may be able to have regular checks with a PSA test or rectal examination from the age of 40 to 45.

 You can view and print the quick guides for all the pages in the About prostate cancer section.